dinkel/btr-backup/README.md

 ### BACKUP_ROOT (mandatory)

 This defines the *local* base directory where the backups are stored.
-It should be a Btrfs filesystem (altough technically only the subdirectories need be).
+Multiple roots can be defined by separating the paths by a colon.
+At least one such root needs to exist and it should be a Btrfs filesystem (altough technically only the subdirectories need be).

-Example:
+Examples:

     $ export BACKUP_ROOT=/mnt/backup

+    $ export BACKUP_ROOT=/mnt/backup-disk-1:/mnt/backup-disk-2

 ### BACKUP_PROJECT (mandatory)